masc-ucsc/livehd/docs/projects.md

 https://asciinema.org/

-## Term record/replay for benchmarking
+## Term record/replay for benchmarking/testing

 Use automatic asciinema generation.
 Compare the test speed and summarize the performance difference from "a user" point of view.
 The results should allow to